Manifestly Covariant Polynomial M5-brane Lagrangians: A Polynomial M5-brane Lagrangian with Field

-Thus gauge symmetry \eqref{a_trans_H12} helps us see that the dynamics of the St\"uckelberg field $a$ is determined by that of the other fields: $a$ is a gauge field with no independent dynamics of its own.
+Thus gauge symmetry \eqref{a_trans_H12} helps us see that the dynamics of the St\"uckelberg field $a$ is determined by the dynamics of the other fields in the $6$D worldvolume of the M5-brane: $a$ is a gauge field with no independent dynamics of its own. $E_a=0$ is trivially satisfied by the solutions of the other equations of motion, and does not yield any new solution.
+It effectively acts as a conditional identity, the conditions being the equations of motion of all the fields except the St\"uckelberg field $a$.

 The gauge symmetry of $\,{\cal L}_{H12}\,$ involving the background gauge fields $C_3$ and $C_6$, is the same as the corresponding symmetry of $\,{\cal L}_{J12}\,$ \eqref{C_trans_J12}: